 The Claimant Count has become a less reliable indicator of changes in labour market performance at both the local and national level.
-The Office for National Statistics (ONS) are currently running a consultation on the design of a potential new measure.
+The Strategic Insight Team will to continue to monitor the metric development in this area.

-For the remaining 19 indicators with agreed target levels, 23% (5 indicators) were rated overall as Red, 18% (4 indicators) were rated as Amber and 45% (10 indicators) were rated Green.
+For the remaining 19 indicators with agreed target levels, 27% (6 indicators) were rated overall as Red, 18% (4 indicators) were rated as Amber and 41% (9 indicators) were rated Green.